nicohvi/nicohvi.github.io/_posts/2015-01-12-sass-haml-and-coffeescript-with-jekyll.md

 ---

 [Sass](https://sass-lang.org) is the easiest, since Jekyll already supports it out of the box.
-Simply specify the location of your **.scss** files in your configuration, add your **.scss** files to the specified directory and add a couple of triple dashes at the top of the file you want the resulting css to end up (like **public/application.scss** for instance).
+Simply specify the location of your **.scss** files in your configuration, add your **.scss** files to the specified directory and add a couple of triple dashes at the top of the file you want the resulting css to end up in (like **public/application.scss** for instance).

 {% gist bc6f53bb674a2f6471e1 %}